 The “Land of Smiles” is enchanting.
-Thailand is a country filled with beauty, wonder, culture and religion.
+Thailand is a country filled with beauty, wonder, culture, and religion.
 It is unlike that of the western world, and adheres to different standards and cultural norms.
 Without a doubt, this country will leave a mark on you well after your visit.
-However, it is important that people coming to visit this tropical and magnificent place are aware of what is socially acceptable and respect the traditions which infiltrate life here.
+But has anyone thought things like does it snow in Thailand?
+If you haven’t yet, then it would be an interesting read.
+Moreover, knowing Thailand’s weather before going there would also be great!
+It is also important that people coming to visit this tropical and magnificent place are aware of what is socially acceptable and respect the traditions which infiltrate life here.
 To help out, we’ve put together a list of five cultural tips for your visit to Thailand.

 1. Dress politely

 While this may seem like a vague notion, “polite” dress is expected in most places in the country.
 This means for women, shoulders and knees must be covered when entering into religious places.
 It also means that dressing more conservatively is considerate of the culture regardless of where in the country you’re visiting.
 For ladies, it means nothing too skimpy.
 It may be hot, but dressing in scantily clad outfits is insulting and inconsiderate to the culture of Thai people.
 Even on beaches, Thais abstain from bathing suits and instead wear clothing.
 While it is acceptable for westerners to wear swimsuits on the beach, as soon as returning to town, please cover up again.

 When visiting wats or temples, shoes must be removed.
 In addition, it is likely you will encounter many stores and offices where a line of shoes lie outside the door.
 Please take note of that and remove your shoes before entering into the building.
 Keeping your shoes on when it is clear they should be removed is offensive and disrespectful.